Thermodynamics of Gambling Demons: Detailed Methods

-{\bf \flushleft Quantum Martingale theory.} Our resutls for classical work fluctuation relations at stopping times derive from a more general martingale theory for entropy production that applies to both quantum and classical thermodynamic systems.
+Our results for classical work fluctuation relations at stopping times derive from a more general martingale theory for entropy production that applies to both quantum and classical thermodynamic systems.
 This theory relates irreversibility, as measured by entropy production, in generic nonequilibrium processes with the remarkable properties of martingales processes.

 A martingale process is a stochastic process defined on a probability space whose expected value at any time $t$ equals its value at some previous time $s<t$ when conditioned on observations up to that time $s$.
-More formally, $M(t)$ is a martingale if it is bounded $\langle M(t) \rangle < \infty$ for all $t$, and verifies $\langle M(t) | M_{\{0,s\}} \rangle = M(s)$, where the later average is conditioned on all the previous values $M_{\{0,s\}}$ of the process up to time $s$~\cite{Williams}.
+More formally, $M(t)$ is a martingale if it is bounded $\langle M(t) \rangle < \infty$ for all $t$, and verifies $\langle M(t) | M_{\{0,s\}} \rangle = M(s)$, where the later average is conditioned on all the previous values $M_{\{0,s\}}$ of the process up to time $s$~\cite{SWilliams}.